supersuhyeon/React-TodoList-app/README.md

 }
 ```

-- useEffect
+- useEffect <br>
   Create lifecycle methods using useEffect

-1. If there is no second parameter then the callback function will render whenever the component renders
+  1)If there is no second parameter then the callback function will render whenever the component renders<br>
-2. If there is a second parameter [state], useEffect's callback function will render once after the component is mounted and whenever [state] updates
+  2)If there is a second parameter [state], useEffect's callback function will render once after the component is mounted and whenever [state] updates<br>
-3. If there is a second parameter within the empty array, useEffect's callback function will only render once when the component is mounted
+  3)If there is a second parameter within the empty array, useEffect's callback function will only render once when the component is mounted<br>
-4. You can execute a function when the component is unmounted using return ()=>{}
+  4)You can execute a function when the component is unmounted using return ()=>{}<br>

 ![ezgif com-gif-maker (48)](https://user-images.githubusercontent.com/94214512/201832811-9eb6eefa-22cb-4b99-b6d4-7a3afab52368.gif)